Adrián Matušík

-Adrián Matušík (born 13 June 1980) is a Slovakian Paralympic athlete who competes in discus throw and shot put events at international elite events.
-He is a World champion and European champion in shot put and has won three medals in discus throw.
+Adrián Matušík (born 13 June 1980) is a Slovak Paralympic athlete who competes in discus throw and shot put events at international elite events.
+He is a former world and European champion in F44 shot put.

+Matušík took part in the 2012 Summer Paralympics, finishing fourth in the discus throw.
+He also participated in the shot put, placing eighth.

+In 2014 he was the European champion in shot put, throwing more than 1.5 metres more than his closest rival in the final.
+He became World champion in shot put at the 2015 IPC Athletics World Championships, where he threw a personal best 17.19 metres.
+Matušík was one of two selected to represent his country in athletics at the 2016 Summer Paralympics.

 Matušík had his left leg severely injured in 2001 after an accident while digging a well which resulted in his leg amputated below the knee.